alexfernandez/alexfernandez.github.io/permanent/about.md

 I live in Madrid with my family.
 I have lots of interests,
-and are about equally unskilled at them:
+and am about equally unskilled at them:

 🎨 Drawing and art.
 🦠 Biology.